-Paris-based writer and tour guide Heather Stimmler-Hall really knows her stuff!
+Paris-based writer and trip guide Heather Stimmler-Hall really knows her stuff!
 We talk to the former travel editor and author of the delightfully mischievous Naughty Paris: A Lady’s Guide to the Sexy City.

 When did you begin your current career and what was your inspiration?